spravallika/ethoca-online-shopping/README.md

 Logging
 =======
-Test step logs would be generated after test execution and can be logged into ecommere.log file  <br/>
+This project uses log4j2 for application logging.
+Test step logs are written to ecommere.log file  <br/>